 There is some statistical evidence that shows several groups have increased risk factors associated with seizures.
 These include drivers who are under 25 years of age, unmarried, and not receiving drug therapy.

 Since the nature of seizures varies widely, from single symptoms, through complex simple symptoms to convulsive attacks, the MTO regards each case separately.
 Some conditions don’t interfere with the ability to drive while medication effectively manages others.
-Medical care is the go-to information source in licence status determination.
-Without regular and on-going care, the chances of clearing MTO conditions reduce.
+Medical care is the go-to information source in license status determination.
+Without regular and ongoing care, the chances of clearing MTO conditions reduce.

 How Do I Get My Licence Reinstated?

-The first step in licence reinstatement includes a positive and detailed report prepared by your physician.
+The first step in license reinstatement includes a positive and detailed report prepared by your physician.
 Ideally, this is prepared by your primary care doctor or a consulting neurologist.
 This report includes:

 - details and history specific to the condition that caused the suspension